Schema: Data Validation

 $processor->process($schema, ['a', false]); // ERROR: false does not belong there

-The enumeration elements can also be schemas:
+The elements of the enumeration can also be schemas:

 $schema = Expect::listOf(